Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 BookPeople, Austin’s independent bookstore, is on Lamar, a 7-minute walk from the Seaholm core.
 The Austin Central Library is 5 blocks east on Cesar Chavez, and it’s worth visiting even if you don’t read.
 The rooftop garden has some of the best free views downtown.

-For dining, Fixe Southern House is a 5-minute walk south.
-Thai Fresh on Mary Street doubles as a cooking school.
-Solid dinner spot.
+For dining, Fixe Southern House is a 5-minute walk on W 5th Street.
+Thai Fresh on Mary Street (about a mile south, in Bouldin Creek) doubles as a cooking school and is worth the short drive.
 The food truck scene on Barton Springs Road is bikeable in under 10 minutes, and the entire 2nd Street District restaurant row sits a 10-minute walk east.

 Lady Bird Lake & Outdoor Access

 The Ann and Roy Butler Hike-and-Bike Trail runs 10 miles around the lake.
-It’s lit well enough for after-dark runs, and kayak and paddleboard rentals operate from the Congress Avenue bridge area, roughly a mile east along the trail.
+It’s lit well enough for after-dark runs, and kayak and paddleboard rentals operate near the Congress Avenue bridge, roughly a mile east along the trail.
+If outdoor access actually drives your apartment decision, the Seaholm core buildings (Bowie, Gables Park Tower, Gables Park Plaza, Elle West Ave) are all under 5 minutes from the trailhead on foot.

 The Freight Train — What You Need to Know